TheMS128/browser/README.md

 ----
 ### Backups

-Backup all your important data (bookmarks, history, trusted websites and so on) on your SD-card.
+Backup all your important data and settings (bookmarks, history, websites-settings and so on) on your SD-card.
 You can also back up FOSS Browser settings.
 Backups can even be restored on a fresh install or another device (if you copy the backup files to the new device).

 ----